 You should consider the lifestyle you wish to have when you retire and how much it might cost.

-If you can afford it, you may wish to top up your pension fund by making Additional Voluntary Contributions (AVCs) and this can be arranged by contacting Broadstone Consultants & Actuaries Ltd, the Scheme administrators.
+- If you can afford it, you may wish to top up your pension fund by making Additional Voluntary Contributions (AVCs) and this can be arranged by contacting Broadstone Consultants & Actuaries Ltd, the Scheme administrators.
+If you are unsure whether paying AVC’s is right for you, then please seek independent financial advice.

 Important: see the notes below for limits on pension saving tax relief.